Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: The game won't have any random world generation, is that because of limitations of the engine? https://www.youtube.com/watch?v=NUXUlt4c26k
 * Q&A: The map is pre-made, not procedurally generated? https://www.youtube.com/watch?v=229Wl8AMQx8
 * Q&A: Will the game expand into space or will it stay on the ground? https://www.youtube.com/watch?v=Ea0f72zZshQ

+## December 19th, 2019
+* Q&A: Is there going to be a way to destroy the fart rock? https://www.youtube.com/watch?v=byPiSQZOAhw
+* Q&A: Underwater Worlds? https://www.youtube.com/watch?v=QXK9y3pnWGg

 ## July 28th, 2020
 * Jace Talk: Flight & map size perception https://clips.twitch.tv/ElatedBlueNightingaleMau5